 Dr. Barbara Williams-Skinner

-Dr. Barbara Williams-Skinner, CEO and co-founder of Skinner Leadership Institute, is a trusted advisor, leading public policy strategist, faith and community leader, author, lecturer, educator, executive coach, and mentor.
-She and her late husband, Reverend Tom Skinner, founded the Congressional Black Caucus Foundation’s Prayer Breakfast that annually attracts more than 3,000 leaders from across the nation.
+Dr. Barbara Williams-Skinner, CEO and co-founder of Skinner Leadership Institute and Co-Convener of the National African American Clergy Network, is a trusted advisor, public policy strategist, faith, and community leader, author, lecturer, educator, executive coach, mentor, and bridge-builder.

 For more information and booking request visit: